sudips413/Flappy-Bird/ReadMe.txt

-This project is done with the source code from https://codewithharry.com/videos/python-tutorials-for-absolute-beginners-122
+This project is done using pygame